ewirch/ewirch.github.io/_posts/2017-08-31-better-commits-2-refactorings.md

 # Stage/Fixup

 If it's a simple refactoring -- so you can easily tell which lines are affected by the refactoring -- then you can select the hunks to commit manually.
 In Git language: you're staging (or adding to index) the changes.
-Go ahead and [read](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics#_the_three_states) a [bit about](https://githowto.com/staging_changes) staging [changes in Git](https://softwareengineering.stackexchange.com/questions/119782/what-does-stage-mean-in-git), if you are not familiar with that topic yet.
+Go ahead and [read][] a [bit about][] staging [changes in Git][], if you are not familiar with that topic yet.

 This way your logic change remains uncommitted in the working copy, while the refactoring change is committed away.
 If you find the next refactoring while progressing, repeat the process.
 But if you notice something which belongs to the refactoring you already committed, you should commit a "fix-up".
 You do this by committing the change with a commit message which starts with the string "fixup!" and the first line of the commit message the change belongs to.
 For example, if you committed a refactoring with the commit message "small refactorings", then the new commit message should read "fixup! small refactorings".
 This even works if you committed other changes in between.
 Like this: